Student Biographical Data: is your school giving test vendors this “extra” information about your child?

 Another big reason parents dislike these big tests: data mining.
 What information about the student is the test vendor getting?
+Few know that these tests are aligned, meaning no matter the name of the test vendor, they all collect and deliver the same interoperable data as part of this bigger agenda.
 When tests are taken online, every key-stroke can be collected and later analyzed, via computer algorithms; this could be 1000s of hidden data points that parents have no way of seeing.
 Some parents believe that taking the test via paper-pencil instead of online is a safer way to control what data is collected by the testing vendor.
 Paper-pencil versions do eliminate the keystroke meta data, but please read on and follow up with your school.

 ALL parents should be asking: Does your school / district give voluntary student information to the test vendor?